 Charitable Remainder Trusts

 - Cash is simple and the way most people support the Foundation

-- Securities and Real Estate- An alternative to cash gifts are gifts of appreciated property, securities or real estate.
-These can provide great tax savings.
+- Securities and Real Estate- An alternative to cash gifts, appreciated property, securities or real estate can provide great tax savings.

 - Popular plans because of the financial and estate planning flexibility.
 They are similar to other trusts except that the Foundation receives the remainder of the interest.
 You entrust property to a trustee, specifying how trust income and the remainder will be distributed.
 While alive you take advantage of the income, capital gains and estate savings a trust provides.